 About the UK High School Public Speaking & Debate Camp

-The High School Public Speaking & Debate Camp offered by UK Intercollegiate Debate provides a unique opportunity for students to learn how to utilize research strategies and collect evidence to craft arguments in a cross-cultural environment.
+The UK High School Summer Public Speaking & Debate Camp offered by UK Intercollegiate Debate provides a unique opportunity for students to learn how to utilize research strategies and collect evidence to craft arguments in a cross-cultural environment.
 The Office of China Initiatives works with Intercollegiate Debate to recruit high school student applicants from China to participate in this camp, for which no prior experience is required.
 Furthermore, an optional English placement test is available for participants from China, so that camp instructors can tailor activities to their language needs.

-Through a combination of labs and guest lectures, the students will learn how to analyze and adapt to various audiences by developing speech content that meets the expectations of their rhetorical situations.
-Ultimately, this camp will help inspire confidence in our students to effectively deliver their arguments to live and mediated audiences.
+Through a combination of labs and guest lectures, students will learn how to analyze and adapt to various audiences by developing speech content appropriate to different contexts and settings.
+Additionally, the opportunity for students to engage with high school campers from Kentucky will foster a greater understanding and appreciation of diversity, thereby enhancing all students' skill sets in communication.
+Ultimately, this camp experience helps strengthen students' confidence to effectively deliver their arguments to diverse, live and distant audiences.

-- Registration Deposit (non-refundable): $250
+- Camp Registration Deposit (non-refundable): $250

 Sample Itinerary of a Day at Camp

-- 9 am: Lecture — Introduction to Research
+9 am: Lecture — Introduction to Research

 10-12 pm: Group Work on Topic Research

-- 12 pm: Lunch (Provided)
+12 pm: Lunch (Provided)

 1-2 pm: Lecture — Speech Organization & Oral vs. Speech Writing Skills

-- 2 pm: Lecture — Delivery Skills
+2 pm: Lecture — Delivery Skills

 2:30 pm: Break

-- 3 pm: Group Work on Speech Delivery
+3 pm: Group Work on Speech Delivery

-- 4-5 pm: Group Work on Developing Informative Speeches about the Topic
+4-5 pm: Group Work on Developing Informative Speeches about the Topic

 Camp Senior Faculty